flucksite/avram_encrypted/README.md

 > [!NOTE]
 > A bulk key rotation mechanism is in the making.
 You'll be able to run
-> batched rotation jobs focussed on specific columns in the background.
+> batched rotation jobs focused on specific columns in the background.

 ## Contributing